|

 Mt Williamson is usually approached via Shepherd Pass.

 The Shepherd Pass trailhead is near Independence, California, which is south of Bishop.
-The Bishop ranger station (year 2006) hands out permits between 8am and 5pm (south of Denny's on the same side of the main street).
-Permits are required only if you camp on the trail.
-Permit reservation: 760-873-2483 cost $5 each (in 2006) As of 2011, the area is now open all year (it used to be closed in the summer).
+Getting there is an adventure in itself.
+Note: make sure you check snow/ice conditions before you venture.
+The snowy section at Shepherd Pass can be deadly.
+It's a very steep ravine.
+If you call, there's nothing to stop you until you hit the boulders down below.
+Using crampons doesn't make a difference if you roll down.
+And remember that going down is always harder than coming down (gravity) so making it to the top of the pass doesn't mean you'll be ok going down.
 Shepherd Pass route descriptionThe hike is much longer and tougher than Mt Whitney's main trail, as the trailhead for Shepherd Pass is only at 1920m.
 About 2/3rd of the way one reaches Shepherd Pass at about 3672m, then enters the Williamson Bowl, then climbs up the mountain itself.
 Except for this last stretch, the trail is mostly easy to follow or guess.
 There is usually no snow in July at Shepherd Pass.
 Details below.
-There are two trailheads for the Shepherd Pass trail, one for hikers and the other for stock.
-Those hiking the stock trail hike an extra 2 kms.
-The only reason to hike the stock trail is if you don't feel like driving your car to the hikers' trailhead (which is an adventure in itself).
-The trail begins in the Symmes Creek canyon.
-The sandy trail almost immediately crosses Symmes Creek four times.
+There are two trailheads for the Shepherd Pass trail, one for hikers and the other one for stock.
+The one for stock comes first, right before the bridge, and it has a large parking area.
+The reason to hike the stock trail is if you don't feel like driving your car to the hikers' trailhead (which is an adventure in itself).
+The stock trail joins the official trail about 2 kms upstream.
+The catch is that you add an additional creek crossing (not trivial) but you save driving time and you don't add much of a distance.
+The trail runs along the Symmes Creek canyon.
+This sandy trail almost immediately crosses Symmes Creek four times.
 (The Symmes Creek comes down from Mt Bradley, and a south fork comes down from a ridge between Mt Bradley and Mt Keith).
 If the water is too high, you may skip the second and third crossings by bushwhacking along the right bank of the creek.
-After the fourth crossing, the trail begins the steep climb up Mt Begin (about 50-60 switchbacks).
+I have done these multiple creek crossings many times between June and September and never got my shoes wet, but sometimes it takes several minutes of scouting to find a good place to cross.
+After the fourth crossing, the trail begins the steep climb up Mt Begin (60+ switchbacks).
 At the top, you reach a "saddle" (2770m), which is actually a series of three saddles, and cross to the other side into the Shepherd Creek canyon.
 From the saddle one can see Mt Williamson's north face sticking out above the hills in the south (Mt Williamson then disappears for most of the hike).
 Then you walk down (a 160m of altitude loss) until a fifth creek crossing (dry in summer) and then a sixth one (at the bottom of a little waterfall).
 You have reached (2620m) Mahogany Flats (technically that's the area way below by the creek, that the trail never quite touches).
 The new canyon in front of you is surrounded by waterfalls.
 The wall in front of you up the canyon, topped by trees, is where Anvil Camp is (3130m).
 Shepherd Pass is further up, at the top of the mountains that you see in front of you.
 The trail starts climbing up very long switchbacks.
 You are about to reach Anvil Camp when you cross the seventh creek (usually dry in summer).
-Anvil Camp is at the top of the huge waterfall in front of you.
+Anvil Camp is at the top of the huge waterfall in front of you, to the left of the trail's route.
 Anvil Camp is shady and foresty.
 Yet another creek (this one wilder than all the previous ones) needs to be crossed after Anvil Camp.
 Anvil Camp is a popular place to camp but actually infested with mice.
 Campfires are forbidden.
 Much better to camp a bit after it, out of the forest.
 Two colossal mountains can be seen to the north: the ridge leading to Junction Peak (4233m), slightly northwest of Shepherd Pass, and Mt Keith (4260m), northwest of Anvil Camp or straight north of the "Pothole".

 The trail after Anvil Camp is a brutal series of steep switchbacks up rocky